ghiggi/gpm_api/docs/README.md

 The python packages required to build the documentation are listed in the [environment.yaml](https://github.com/ghiggi/gpm_api/blob/main/docs/environment.yaml) file.

 For an efficient setup, we recommend creating a dedicated virtual environment.
-Navigate to the `docs/` directory and execute the following command:
+Navigate to the `docs/` directory and execute the following command.
+This will create a new environment and install the required packages:

 ```
 conda create -f environment.yaml